MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 * Android Enterprise dedicated

 ### Android enrollment methods
-The following table describes the supported enrollment methods for Android and AOSP devices.
+The following table describes the Intune-supported Android and AOSP enrollment options.

 # [Corporate owned](#tab/work-profile)
 * [Corporate-owned devices with a work profile](../enrollment/android-corporate-owned-work-profile-enroll.md): Enroll corporate-owned devices that are also approved for personal use.
 This method creates a separate work profile on the device so that the user can switch between their personal apps and work apps easily and securely.
 The device user enrolls the device through the Microsoft Intune app.
 As an admin, you can manage the apps and data in the work profile.
 This method aligns with the *Android Enterprise corporate-owned work profile* solution.